dikayx/exifex/README.md

 ## Contributing

 If you want to contribute to the project, feel free to open an issue or a pull request.
 You can also suggest new features or improvements by [creating an issue](https://github.com/dan-koller/exifex/issues).
+Check out the [contributing guidelines](docs/CONTRIBUTING.md) for more information.

 ## License